 - Be flexible in your house search – if you stay open to all the options, you might discover an area or property you would not have previously considered.
 Fixating on one location or style of home will seriously limit your choices.

 - Make sure you carry out a thorough survey and visit a potential property at different times of day and all weathers.
 Viewing a house on a quiet sunny morning might not reveal a gloomy kitchen or the noisy school run traffic.
 Check over any structural and cosmetic issues in detail (preferably with professional advice) so that you can calculate any potential renovation costs.

 - Shop around during winter and new year – prices generally drop over the Christmas period as people focus on the festivities.
 If you’re prepared to make your move during the holidays, you might just bag yourself a quick sale at a reduced price, especially if a property has been on the market for a while!

 - Keep your eyes and ears open for private deal opportunities.
 Ask family, friends and colleagues if they know anyone thinking of selling up – if you can organise a private transaction with the help of a solicitor, it’s possible cut out estate agent fees completely.

 If you’re thinking of buying, selling, or investing in property in or around the Maidenhead, Marlow and Windsor areas, or anywhere in the Thames Valley this year, get a free online conveyancing quote from Frances Lindsay & Co.
-Contact our friendly, expert property team for professional advice and fixed legal fees on property and conveyancing.property and conveyancing Beaconsfield, property and conveyancing Berkshire, property and conveyancing Buckinghamshire, property and conveyancing Maidenhead, property and conveyancing Marlow, property and conveyancing Windsor
+Contact our friendly, expert property team for professional advice and fixed legal fees on property and conveyancing.Tags: property and conveyancing Beaconsfield, property and conveyancing Berkshire, property and conveyancing Buckinghamshire, property and conveyancing Maidenhead, property and conveyancing Marlow, property and conveyancing Windsor